DevExpress-Examples/winforms-map-use-openstreetmap-search-service/Readme.md

 # Map for WinForms - Use the OpenStreetMap Search Service

-This example demonstrates how to add an image layer with map tiles from the OpenStreetMap service and an information layer that searches for a place on the map with the means of the OpenStreetMap search service.
+This example demonstrates how to add an image layer with map tiles from the OpenStreetMap service, and an information layer uses the OpenStreetMap search service to locate a place on the map.

 ![resulting map](Images/resulting-map.png)